 Spouses who want to begin their new lives as quickly as possible can opt to file for a legal separation in addition to their divorce.
 These agreements allow them to divide their property and order child custody without having to wait for six months.

-Do you want to have one of the knowledgeable lawyers from the Sachdev Legal Group, APC, help you file for legal separation while you wait for your divorce to come through?
+Do you want to have one of the knowledgeable lawyers from the San Diego Divorce Lawyers, APC, help you file for legal separation while you wait for your divorce to come through?
 Then please do not hesitate to fill in our contact form and send us a message today.
 We are always ready, willing, and able to assist our friends and neighbors in San Diego.

 Are There Residency Requirements for Uncontested Divorce in California?